SunsetFi/simply-openapi/packages/controllers/docs/dev/creating-express-routes.md

 ### Orphaned requests

 In @simply-openapi/controllers, `undefined` is carries special meaning when returned by a controller method or a handler middleware function.
 It indicates that the response has been handled and no further processing is needed.

-If your handler returns undefined (or a promise to undefined), and you haven't otherwise sent a resopnse, no processing will be performed and the request will be left unanswered.
+However, `undefined` may also crop up if you forget to return a result from your handler method.
+This will cause the request to be orphaned, and the connecting client to time out.

 In order to prevent this from happening accidentally, @simply-openapi/controllers provides a fallback handler middleware which will throw an internal server error if it is reached and the result still has not been sent.
 If you wish to disable this behavior, you can pass `ensureResponsesHandled: false` as an option to `createRouterFromSpec`.

-## Providing global handler middleware
+## Using Middleware

 In addition to the controller and method specific `@UseHandlerMiddleware` decorator, the createRouterFromSpec function accepts options for additional middleware to apply to all handlers.